Sep 11, 2012

 Last week, I was immensely privileged to be involved in something I not only loved doing, but loved myself while engaged.
 I challenged myself and garnered self-esteem from the success of my endeavor, as well as plenty of kudos from a lot of people.
 I felt happily and blissfully at home within myself.
 It felt like the high of falling in love.
 I can’t wait to feel that again.
 And this feeling belonged to me, a gift from myself.

-I vaguely remember attending parties in my twenties, where I may or may not have been enjoying myself, when someone attempted to make conversation and asked, “So, what do you do for a living?”
+I vaguely remember attending parties in my twenties, where I may or may not have enjoyed myself, when someone attempted to make conversation and asked, “So, what do you do for a living?”
 Stunned and overcome with shame and queasiness, I was forced to share my shameful truth.
 I was a waitress or a maid or a receptionist or a bartender.
 Hoping to lure them away from my truth, I would probably redirect the conversation.
 My untold truth was that I didn’t know what I wanted to be when I grew up.
 The expiration date on my childhood had come and gone and I’d spoiled while waiting to be purposed.

 My wish for every child and/or teen is for them to find an activity in which they like themselves while engaged.
 If you do something you like to do, you may develop friendships, mentors, and self-esteem.
 People like to be with people who like themselves.
 My teen self based my self-esteem and power on my sex appeal.
 If I could prove my desirability, I had power.
 I didn’t need no stinking mentor.
 I was alone and I liked it that way.